Thinkmill/monorepo/README.md

 > NOTE: These restrictions are not enforced

 To make publishing easier, it is useful if every package in a monorepo exists under a single scope.
 We strongly recommend picking a scope name to use for all your packages.
 If you have unscoped packages, or multiple scopes, you introduce a risk that someone who is publishing may not have all necessary publish permissions, leading to failed publishes.
-The only exceptions you should make to this is if a different tool such as `npx` requires a particular format to the package names.
+The only exceptions you should make to this is if a different tool requires a specific naming pattern, such as `yarn create` and `npm init` requiring unscoped packages for their create functions.

 ###### How it's fixed